Canadian Space Agency: Rockets

-The Canadian Space Agency has no indigenous launch system capability beyond upper atmospheric sounding rockets.
+The Canadian Space Agency has no indigenous launch capability beyond upper atmospheric sounding rockets.
 Canada relies on other countries, such as the U.S., India and Russia, to launch its spacecraft into orbit, but both the Defence Department and the space agency are looking at the option of constructing a Canadian-made launcher.

 The CSA announced in 2011 it was researching locations in Cape Breton, Nova Scotia, or the potential reopening of the Churchill Rocket Research Range in Manitoba for a micro satellite (150 kg) launch site to end its reliance on foreign launch providers.
 Another possible location, CFB Suffield, remains an option.
 According to Canadian Space Agency officials, it would take 10 to 12 years for a full-scale project to design and build a small satellite launcher.
 There has been no funding for these activities announced.

-Although a new launch facility at Canso, Nova Scotia, is under development (2024–2025 expected completion), its intended use is for commercial launches of the Ukrainian Cyclone-4M rocket starting in 2023.
-The facility is a project of the Maritime Launch Services company.
-Any CSA involvement has not been announced.
+In 2026, the federal government announced a commitment of more than C$200 million to lease a dedicated launch pad for a period of 10 years at Spaceport Nova Scotia, owned and operated by Maritime Launch Services, with the intention of establishing a domestic space capability, with Defence Minister David McGuinty citing the vulnerability of 20% of the Canadian economy being reliant on satellites.
+While explicitly indicated that the Department of National Defence and Canadian Armed Forces would be the primary users of this facility, it is suspected that the CSA will be involved as well.

 Controversy

 In March 2022, information from the Canadian Security Intelligence Service (CSIS) indicated that CSA had been infiltrated by Chinese agents.
 The RCMP charged Wanping Zheng, a 61-year-old employed by CSA, in December 2021 with breach of trust, which the police said was tied to foreign interference.
 Despite repeated security warnings from CSIS since 2015, Zheng continued to work for CSA and was tied to the installation of unauthorized software, including secure file transfer and a messaging applications, on behalf of a foreign company, according to filed court documents.
 He was also accused of using his status as a CSA engineer to negotiate agreements for a satellite station installation with Iceland, on behalf of a Chinese aerospace company.
-Zheng resigned from CSA after 26 years with the agency, although none of the allegations against Zheng have been proved in court.
+Zheng resigned from CSA after 26 years with the agency, although none of the allegations against Zheng have been proven in court.